 1 Tablespoon freshly squeezed lemon juice

 Dress with sour cream and mayonnaise and season with salt and pepper.
-You can also garnish with minced fresh herbs, such as dill, green onions or parsley.
+Keep refrigerated.

 - ½ green cabbage head, shredded